narwhalacademy/zebra-crossing/README.md

 - Don't use smart TVs or smart speakers.
 - Search the web anonymously with [DuckDuckGo](http://duckduckgo.com/).
 - If you (or your organization) is really wedded to the Google Suite, consider [Google's Advance Protection program](https://www.wired.com/story/google-advanced-protection/).
+- Put your smart cards/passports/phones in a Faraday bag that blocks signals from going in and out.
+(See [Micah Lee's guide on them](https://micahflee.com/2015/11/some-thoughts-on-faraday-bags-and-operational-security/).)
 - Fortify your self-hosted Wordpress website with [Cloudflare](https://www.cloudflare.com) + [iThemes Security](https://wordpress.org/plugins/better-wp-security/).
 - Use a more secure operating system: [Tails](https://ssd.eff.org/en/module/keeping-your-data-safe) (works off of a USB stick) or [Qubes OS](https://www.qubes-os.org/).
 - For Android users: Download apps using [F-Droid](https://f-droid.org), an open-source, security-focused app store.